Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Saliva is an important factor in protecting our teeth and dental tissues.

-Like many other positive aspects of our health, many of us take saliva or spit, the fluid in our mouths, for granted.
-Saliva is an important factor in protecting our teeth and dental tissues.
-The impact on one's oral health can range from minor discomfort to causing serious dental problems.
+It may be easy to take saliva or spit, for granted.
+When there are changes in the amount of a person's saliva, it's impact on oral health can range from minor discomfort to causing serious dental problems.
 A healthy adult produces almost three pints of saliva per day.
-It is only when we are suddenly afflicted by temporary loss of saliva when stressed or nervous that we fully realize its importance.
+When a person experiences changes in their saliva production, they may fully realize its importance.

 Why is Saliva So Important?

 Saliva acts as your mouth's natural defense system.
 One of the most important functions is to lubricate your mouth with a continuous protective coating that helps neutralize the acid caused by plaque that leads to tooth decay.
-Saliva also washes away food from the teeth and gums and makes it easier to swallow.
+Saliva also washes away food from the teeth and gums, enhances your ability to taste and makes it easier to chew and swallow.

-It can also help repair the initial damage of tooth decay by using fluoride and other minerals present in saliva to strengthen the outside surface of the tooth.
+It can also help repair the initial damage of tooth decay when fluoride and other minerals present in saliva work to strengthen the outside surface of your teeth.

 What is Dry Mouth?